Commonplace architecture

 - Reference — overview of the shipped reference collection and operator guide

-- 014-scripts-as-python-package-one-tree-model — decision: the package-and-init model this architecture describes
+- 014-scripts-as-python-package-one-tree-model — decision: package-and-init model that ADR-021 refines with the

-- 013-skills-first-delivery-with-core-local-type-split — decision: the skills-first model and the core/local type split
+kb/commonplace/namespace - 013-skills-first-delivery-with-core-local-type-split — decision: the skills-first model and the core/local type split